Skip to main content

 Overview

 Pepperdine Canvas is intentionally designed with a focus on academic, course-based instruction.
-For example, sites that will be primarily used for file sharing are best suited for Shared Drives in Google Workspace, while sites serving a student-facing academic purpose may be appropriate for the LMS.
+For example, sites primarily used for file or information sharing are best suited to either Shared Drives or Google Sites in Google Workspace, while sites serving a student-facing academic purpose may be appropriate for the LMS.

 If needed, please see additional information concerning legacy project sites in Courses/Sakai.